Adeshppp/Java-Course/CoreJava/Readme.md

 ## Stack and Heap:

-Stack is a memory area where local variables are stored.
-It is a LIFO (Last In First Out) Heap is a memory area where objects are stored.
+* Stack is a memory area where local variables are stored.
+It is a LIFO (Last In First Out)\
+* Heap is a memory area where objects are stored.

 ## String:

 Strings in Java are immutable.
-This means that once a string object is created, its contents cannot be changed.
+This means that once a string object is created, its content cannot be changed.

 * Mutable string : can be change (String buffer and String builder)
+  * StringBuffer : thread safe
+  * StringBuilder : not thread safe
 * Immutable string : can't be change

 ## this() and super() method:
 * this() : calls constructor of the same class.